ebon2020/FRIDAY.PY-Cogged/updates.md

   - Slight reworks to request timing in order to avoid API rate limits from OpenSea.
   - Added more error logging.

-1.3.5
+1.3.5 Updates
   - Added support for multi-nft mints.
-Now, no matter what, FRIDAY will pick up all NFT's traded in a transaction.
-Each NFT that is minted in a group will have a percentage price of the total cost of the transaction, and is logged as such.
+Now, no matter what, FRIDAY will pick up all NFTs traded in a transaction.
+Each NFT that is minted in a group will have a percentage price of the total cost of the transaction and is logged as such.
   - Tweaked data logging, and shifted NFT image url requesting to per-logging basis, whether that be selling or investing, this is so that each time the NFT is mentioned in a transaction, the most recent image is grabbed from the OpenSea API, it's better that than storing an outdated image.
   - There are now two types of investment embeds - accounting for multi-NFT transactions.
 These embeds will grab the image url for the collection rather than the url of all the different NFT's, simply because it's better this way.

+1.3.6 Updates
+  - Rewrote SKU storing commands to use Pandas versus iterating through with csv reader.
+It's lighter weight, and improves performance + it normalizes the csv parsing software I use throughout the project.
+  - Rewrote *listSKU to use Pandas as well.
+  - Began implementation of a link storing database to store Shopify restock links for each user, making them readily accessible so long as the user has access to Discord. *delLink and *listLink will be implemented in 1.3.7

 ---------
 1.3 Updates to do:
-  - implement a viewSales command which will show you whether or not you should have held in your past investments
+  - implement a viewSales command which will show you whether or not you should have held in your past investments 🔴
-  - implement a viewNFTs command which will allow you to quickly see what NFTs you have logged.
+  - implement a viewNFTs command which will allow you to quickly see what NFTs you have logged 🔴
+  - Add a storage system for shopify restock links 🟡

 1.4 Targets:
   - implement a NFT collection floor monitor, which adds new floors to monitor with stored investments.
   - Add multi-nft mint support on *logInvestment without need for differentiation from user.
+(Done)
+  - all 1.3 updates to do.

 1.5 Targets:
   - Add profit tracking implementation
-  - Add autosale feature?
+  - Add NFT autolist feature?